 Benefits of Root Canals

 There are a number of benefits patients can enjoy by undergoing a root canal.
 First and foremost, root canals can help patients alleviate persistent pain from an infected tooth.
-During a root canal, the nerve of the tooth is removed so that it will no longer cause pain.
-A few days after undergoing a root canal, patients will notice their infected tooth pain is no longer present.
+During a root canal treatment, the nerve of the tooth is removed so that it will no longer cause pain.
+A few days after undergoing a root canal treatment, patients will notice their infected tooth pain is no longer present.

 Good Candidates for Root Canal Treatment

 Unfortunately, the signs that indicate a patient may need a root canal aren’t always obvious until their infected dental pulp has already weakened their tooth.
 Most candidates for root canal treatment notice several symptoms that may signify infection and the need for a root canal.
 These symptoms include tooth discoloration, swollen and tender gums near the area of infection, a recurring pimple on the gums, severe toothache when chewing, or tooth sensitivity when exposed to hot or cold temperatures.

 Patients who experience any of these symptoms are encouraged to schedule an appointment with Dr. Gaertner right away so he can determine if they are in need of a root canal.

 Once Dr. Gaertner has suggested root canal therapy, the procedure will be scheduled and the patient will be instructed to take antibiotics for several days prior to treatment.
 The antibiotics will help their body fight off infection and ensure that the anesthetics used before the procedure are more effective.

 When it’s time for the root canal procedure, Dr. Gaertner will inject a local anesthetic into the nerve near the affected tooth.
 In a few minutes, the tooth will become numb and he will apply a plastic or foam sheet over the tooth to isolate it from the other teeth.
 He may place cotton rolls in the patient’s mouth to absorb saliva and keep a dry work area.